Coskon/coskmusicbot/README.md

 ## Important
 - This script was only tested on Windows, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.

+## Using Login
+**Important (if you'll ever login into any site):** This should only be used in YOUR pc, never use it where it could be public (unless you are 100% certain that the site is secure and private or you know what you're doing).
+I'm not responsible if anything happens because of this.
+### How to add site/service login
+- Go to the `LOGIN_DATA.json` file (if it's not created, use `play` with the link you want to use).
+- You'll see there is an **example_service**, to add your own you can follow its pattern, like this:
+    ```json
+    {
+    "example_service": {"username": "YOUR USERNAME/EMAIL", "password": "YOUR PASSWORD"},
+    "example_service2": {"username": "YOUR USERNAME/EMAIL", "password": "YOUR PASSWORD"}
+    }
+    ```
+- There, you'll need to provide the following:
+    - The name of your service (in lowercase, for example `twitch`).
+    - Your username or email and your password, whatever you would need to login into that site normally.
+- If you are not sure of what the name of the service should be, check the bot's console when you put the link and search for a message saying the detected service.

+This will allow yt-dlp to get the necessary data, however it might not always work.
+If you see the bot correctly putting the audio but ending it immediately after, it's because the stream url itself doesn't have the authorization, this might be fixed if yt-dlp implements a way to get the necessary bearer token, but for now there isn't any solution.

 ## Limitations
 - Some commands will not work if the necessary API key is not provided or is incorrect.